diegosc78/docker-shinobi/README.md

 ## Why I built this image

-I want an image for ARM64 (raspberry, rock64) and official images aren't.
+I want an image for my home kubernetes cluster (mix of raspberry, rock64, celeron)
+- multiarch (at least arm64, x86)
+- with few layers
+- slim, or, at least, not so big
+- with no database server included (I have my own separated mariadb server)
+- a bit less unsecure (without a bunch of libs and shell tools included)

 ## Warning and disclaimer

-- This is not a small image.
-It's built with same procedure as official (which isn't following best practices).
+- This is not a optimum image.
 - This is provided with no warranty at all.

 ## Supported architectures

-This image is specifically built for ARM
+ARM64, X86

 ## Where is the docker image